ztellman/narrator/README.md

 ![](https://dl.dropboxusercontent.com/u/174179/narrator/storyteller.png)

-Narrator is a library for reducing streams of time-ordered data into concise, high-level descriptions.
+Narrator is a library for reducing streams of data into concise, high-level descriptions.
+Stream processing is automatically parallelized wherever possible, and the provided operators are designed to be memory-efficient, allowing for high-throughput analysis of large historical data sets or unbounded realtime streams.

 ### usage